 Ph 10.
 Frontiers in Physics.
 3 units (2-0-1); first term.
 Open for credit to freshmen and sophomores.
 Weekly seminar by a member of the physics department or a visitor, to discuss his or her research at an introductory level; the other class meetings will be used to explore background material related to seminar topics and to answer questions that arise.
 The course will also help students find faculty sponsors for individual research projects.
 Graded pass/fail.
-Instructor: Prince.
+Instructor: Spiropulu.

 FS/Ph 11 abc.
-Research Tutorial.
+Freshman Seminar: Beyond Physics.
 6 units (2-0-4).
 For course description, see Freshman Seminar.

 Ph 21.
 Computational Physics Laboratory II.
 6 units (0-6-0); second, third terms.
 Prerequisites: Ph 20 or equivalent experience with programming.
 Computational tools for data analysis.
 Use of python for accessing scientific data from the web.
 Bayesian techniques.
 Fourier techniques.
 Image manipulation with python.
-Instructors: Mach, Prince.
+Instructors: Mach, Weinstein.

 Ph 22.
 Computational Physics Laboratory III.
 6 units (0-6-0); second, third terms.
 Prerequisites: Ph 20 or equivalent experience with programming and numerical techniques.
 Computational tools and numerical techniques.
 Applications to problems in classical mechanics.
 Numerical solution of 3-body and N-body systems.
 Monte Carlo integration.
-Instructors: Mach, Prince.
+Instructors: Mach, Weinstein.

 Ph 70.
 Oral and Written Communication.
 6 units (2-0-4); first, third terms.
 Provides practice and guidance in oral and written communication of material related to contemporary physics research.
 Students will choose a topic of interest, make presentations of this material in a variety of formats, and, through a guided process, draft and revise a technical or review article on the topic.
 The course is intended for senior physics majors.
 Fulfills the Institute scientific writing requirement.
 Instructor: Hitlin.

 Note: Students wishing assistance in finding an adviser and/or a topic for a senior thesis are invited to consult with the chair of the Physics Undergraduate Committee, or any other member of this committee.
-A grade will not be assigned in Ph 78 or Ph 79 until the end of the third term.
+A grade will not be assigned in Ph 78 until the end of the third term.
 P grades will be given the first two terms, and then changed at the end of the course to the appropriate letter grade.

 Ay/Ph 104.
 Relativistic Astrophysics.
 9 units (3-0-6).
 For course description, see Astrophysics.